- Category

 As children grow from babies to toddlers, there are many growth milestones that are celebrated; first steps, first words, and first vacations or outings.
 Along with these milestones are first trips to the dentist and eye doctor.

-Many people have questions about their children’s health and well-being, questions like “What should I expect during my child's first visit to the dentist?” and "What will my child's first trip to the eye doctor be like?”
-Here is some information about what you can expect and how to prepare for a child’s first trip to the dentist and eye doctor.
+Many people have questions about their children’s health and well-being, questions like “What should I expect during my child’s first visit to the dentist?” and "What will my child’s first trip to the eye doctor be like?”
+Here is some information that answers these questions and helps you know what you can expect and how to prepare for your child’s first trip to the dentist and eye doctor.

-Your child will start teething sometime between six and eight months of age.
-By the time they are two and a half, they will likely have all 20 baby teeth.
-Some dentists recommend scheduling the first examination within six months of baby’s first tooth or by one year of age, after the initial stages of teething, but many dentists will want to see your child around two and half or three years of age, after all of the baby teeth have arrived.
+Most children will start teething sometime between six and eight months of age.
+By the time they’re two and a half, they'll likely have all 20 baby teeth.
+Some dentists recommend scheduling the first examination within six months of baby’s first tooth or by one year of age, after the initial stages of teething, but many dentists will want to see your child around two and half or three years of age, after all of the baby teeth have pushed through.

-Your child’s first dental appointment will likely be a short visit where the dentist will:
+Your child’s first dental appointment will likely be a short visit where the dentist will do the following:

-Although the first appointment with the dentist can be a little frightening for some children, there are three things you can do to make it a positive experience:
+Although the first appointment with the dentist can be a little frightening for some children, there are three things you can do to make it a positive experience for your child:

-Upon arrival, show your child the examination room and introduce them to the staff, before they are called for their dental exam.
+Upon arrival at the dentist office, show your child the examination room and introduce them to the staff before they’re called for their dental exam.
 While your child is in the chair, stay with them, make sure they feel comfortable, and show them they have nothing to be afraid of.

 Prevent surprises by talking to your child about what the dentist will do during the examination.
 Reading them a book about a trip to the dentist can be a helpful tool.

-3. Share your experiences about visiting the dentist.
+3) Share your own experiences visiting the dentist.

 Even baby teeth play an important role in chewing, biting, and the development of speech in your child.
-That’s why it’s important to encourage good dental care habits early on.
-Cavities form when bacteria in the mouth break down simple sugars and form acids that sit on the teeth and damage the enamel.
-Thankfully, preventing cavities is easy if you follow these tips:
+That’s why it’s important to encourage good dental care habits early in a child's life.
+Tooth decay and cavities form when bacteria in the mouth break down simple sugars and form acids that sit on the teeth and damage the enamel.
+Thankfully, preventing cavities is possible when you follow these tips:

-The CDC recommends that children begin using fluoride toothpaste at two years.
+The CDC recommends that children begin using fluoride toothpaste at two years old.
 Children under three years in age should use an amount of toothpaste that is the size of a rice grain.
-Children aged three years to six years in age should use no more than a pea-sized amount (0.25g).
+Children three years to six years in age should use no more than a pea-sized amount (0.25g).

 Baby teeth will start to give way to adult teeth around the age of five or six.
 Yes, that’s right, your child’s mouth is growing up already!
 While losing teeth is sometimes uncomfortable, let your child wiggle the tooth themselves until it comes out.
 This may reduce the amount of bleeding and pain they feel.
 With a full set of permanent chompers coming in, it’s even more important to establish good oral hygiene habits with your child at a young age.